lisp-mirror/eql5/examples/M-modules/quick/qml-lisp/README.txt

 QML FILES
 =========

-Always add these 2 "import" lines for Lisp access:
+The only "import" needed is:

     import EQL5 1.0
-    import "qrc:///eql5.js" as Lisp

-The "eql5.js" file is compiled as a resource into the eql5 shared library, see "eql5/src/eql5.js" and "eql5/src/eql5.qrc".
+which provides all of:

+    Lisp.call()
+    Lisp.apply()
+    PaintedItem

-To reload the QML file after changes, do:
+To reload the QML source file after changes, do:

     (qml:reload)